stanska/DBMigrationPlayground/README.md

 + [Scripts/Up/00004.create_foreign_keys_initial_state.sql](./DBUpMigrationPlayground/Scripts/00004.create_foreign_keys_initial_state.sql)
 + [Scripts/Up/00005.create_stored_procedures_initial_state.sql](./DBUpMigrationPlayground/Scripts/00005.create_stored_procedures_initial_state.sql)

 If you have table constraints, extract the create table statements to execute them separately, in order to have smooth data insertion, without constraints error.

-Foreign keys are below table creation in the generated create table script.
+1.Foreign keys are generated below table creation in the generated create table script.
 You can extract the foreing keys in a separate sql file.

-Data can be inserted withou constraint erros from the data script already genmerated, and the foreign keys can be created.
+2.Data can be inserted without constraint errors from the data script already generated.

+3.After the data is inserted, the foreign keys can be created.

-To guarantee order of script execute, prefix the files with a number, files are lexicographically ordered upon exection.
+To guarantee script executution order, prefix the files with a number.
+Files are lexicographically ordered upon exection.
 Note: We have zeros in front, to guarantee for ex: 4 will be before 11.
-On the output path selection page, click on **Advanced**.
-There are two important settings you need to be careful of:

-+ Set Script USE DATABASE = false if you want to specify the DB upfront as a parameter
-+ Check for object existence = true
-+ Chose CREATE or DROP script.
-Store them separately, the down script is helpful for rolling back state.
-Or you can generate Drop furst and the untick append to file on Create script generation.
-+ Data can be generated as part of the create table option.
-The option to include data inserts is **Types of data to script** -> **Data only**.

-For easier diff you can select **Save as** ANSI text.

-Upload and Rollback scripts can be a separate folder respectively - Scripts and DowngradeScripts.
+Upload/Scripts and Rollback/Downgrade scripts can be created in separate folders.

 ### TODO:Generate Scripts from the command line
 Since script extraction is performed only on initial transition generation, we may start with Sql Management Studio Studio Wizard Integraion and generate scripts from command line if the scripts generation process is needed to be automatic.